stephenmg12/yapeal/src/Yapeal/CLOUD.md

 ## Securing database

-The first thing you need to do is secure the MySQL (MariaDB) server by setting a root pasword, removing the anonumous users, disallow remote root logins, remove the test database and access to it.
+The first thing you need to do is secure the MySQL (MariaDB) server by setting a root password, removing the anonymous users, disallow remote root logins, remove the test database and access to it.
 This can all be done by the Linux root user
 running: